maciekx7/CinemaApp/README.md

 In 'src/CinemaServer/config/json/database' you should place valid connection data for your MySql database.
 If Mysql script not working, delete 7-18 and 466-472 rows in SQL script.

-In ferst version of this application some security gaps was created on education porpouse.
+In ferst version of this application some security gaps were created on education porpouse.
 In Documentation_v1 you can find all of them.
 In Documentation_v2 you can find that all gaps was fixed and for example in final version of project /Ticket/But is a POST HTTP reques (Not GET, as Documentation_v1 says).